 Program Information and Degree Requirements

-You will register starting June 6, 2016.
-Fall 2016 registration information will be emailed to you.
+You will register starting December 5, 2016.
+Spring 2017 registration information will be emailed to you.
 Be sure to check your New School email account for this information.

-You will register starting May 4, 2016.
-You will receive an email from the director of the MATESOL program containing information about registration.
+You will register starting November 29, 2016.
+You will receive an email from the MA TESOL office containing information about registration.
 Be sure to check your New School email account for this information.
 You will then meet the director for advisement.

 Students who have reserved their place at NSSR by submitting the required tuition deposit will receive an email from the Office of Academic Affairs at their New School email address.
 This email introduces students' academic advisors and provides instructions for scheduling an advising appointment and for registration.
 All new students must submit the required tuition deposit in order to register.

-Advising and registration for new students will take place during New Student Orientation week, which begins on August 22, 2016.
+Advising and registration for new students will take place during New Student Orientation week (January 17–22).
 Throughout orientation week, you will take a series of placement exams covering all of the core musical subjects, private lesson proficiency, and ensemble placement.
-At the end of orientation week, you will have a one-on-one appointment with your advisor to examine the results of your placement exams and register for classes.
+At the end of Orientation week, you will have a one-on-one appointment with your advisor to examine the results of your placement exams and register for classes.
 All new students will also attend the first session of New Student Seminars, an extension of Orientation that covers curriculum, private lesson, and ensemble programs and policies, career development, and many other aspects of their program.
 You can also visit the

 Jazz Academic Advising website for current information.